univention/univention-corporate-server/doc/ext-installation/appliance.rst

 The provisioning for OpenStack images occurs via Cloud-Init (see :ref:`use-cloudinit`).
 Cloud-Init is a standardized solution for configuration of an image.
 Cloud-Init checks a range of data sources for an existing configuration.
-The :program:`univention-cloud-init` package must be installed to prepare an image for provisioning via Cloud-Init:
+The package :program:`cloud-init` must be installed to prepare an image for provisioning via Cloud-Init:

 .. code-block:: console